 |Super Star, Dance Club, Beach Blast, Cool Times and the promo box.|

 In 1989, to celebrate Barbie’s 30th anniversary, Ralston licensed the rights to produce a cereal based on the doll.
-Breakfast with Barbie Cereal was a fruity cereal in the shapes of hearts, bows, stars, cars and the letter “B” in yellow and a variety of pink colors.
+Breakfast with Barbie Cereal was a fruity cereal in the shapes of hearts, bows, stars, cars and the letter “B” in yellow, orange, pink and purple.
 The box came in hot pink like the Barbie packaging and featured one of five different dolls throughout its lifespan: Super Star Barbie, Beach Blast Barbie, Dance Club Barbie, Cool Times Barbie and Happy Holidays Barbie.
-A sixth box also existed as the promotional box sent out to supermarkets featured Super Star Barbie holding an award against a different background.
+A sixth promotional box sent out to supermarkets featured Super Star Barbie holding an award against a different background.
 The marketing for the cereal included playing on the nostalgia of mothers who had a Barbie growing up and encouraging them to share that experience with their own daughters.
 To battle growing health concerns over sugary cereals, it was also marketed as having less sugar than leading competitors.

 |Ad for the cereal with a coupon playing on nostalgia and health concerns.|